 About the Assessment

 All children in grades K-6 who meet Iowa’s Alternate Assessment eligibility requirements will participate in the Dynamic Learning Maps (DLM) Aligned K-6 Early Literacy Alternate Assessment, which is the state-approved early literacy alternate assessment and meets the requirements for screening and progress monitoring.
 It is a structured portfolio assessment on six scales aligned to K-6 English/language arts literacy strands.
 Student information and results are reported three times a year in an online database built specifically for early literacy alternate assessment.
-The DLM Aligned K-6 Early Alternate Assessment is a year-long instructionally-embedded assessment that includes three assessment windows and three reporting windows.
-For 2017-18, the assessment and reporting windows are:
+The DLM Aligned K-6 Early Literacy Alternate Assessment is a year-long instructionally-embedded assessment that includes three instructional/artifact collection windows and three reporting windows.
+For 2018-19, the instructional/artifact collection and reporting windows are:

 Teachers are required to enter student performance within the State of Iowa’s Early Literacy Alternate Assessment (ELAA) online system by the end date of each reporting window.
 District data stewards and alternate assessment coordinators have the access codes for teachers to create log-ins.

 The DLM Aligned K-6 Early Alternate Assessment manual and other instructional resources are located on the Iowa Department of Education’s Alternate Assessment webpages.

 The criteria for participation in Iowa’s Alternate Assessments reflect the pervasive nature of a significant cognitive disability.
 IEP teams should use the early literacy flowchart of options and the State of Iowa’s Alternate Assessment Participation Guidelines programmed into the State Web Individual Education Program (IEP) and located on the Iowa Department of Education’s Alternate Assessment webpages (PDF).